-When to Schedule Your Seattle Newborn Photos: A Practical Guide for Real Life
+When to Schedule Your Newborn Photos: A Practical Guide for Real Life

-New parents often ask, “When should we schedule newborn photos?” and they usually mean two things:
+That’s why “When should we schedule newborn photos?” usually means two things:

 On this page: